 The State of Washington under Revised Code of Washington (RCW) 19.27 and Skamania County have adopted the International Building, and Residential Codes, International Mechanical Code, Uniform Plumbing Code and the International Fire Code as minimum construction standards for the state and Skamania County.
 While outlining minimum standards, these codes require permits to be issued, and inspections to be performed in order to verify compliance to the minimum construction standards.

 Most new construction, remodeling, and repair work that affect a building or structure will require a permit.
 How long does it take to get a building permit?
 Building permits are currently running about 4 weeks after submittal.
-The applicant needs to go through the SALII process before they can submit a building permit.
 Permits for simple structures can take 2-4 weeks, while permits for basic repairs (re-roofing, water heater replacement, new siding, etc.) can generally be issued at the counter when making the application.
 Some items that may cause lengthier review times include coordination with other requirements (National Scenic Area, SEPA, Critical Area Review, On-Site Septic, etc.), or the need for more information and plan revisions to ensure minimum code compliance.
 The purpose of the plan review is to identify any significant issues with the project or property prior to the start of construction.

 Fee schedules for various permit processes are set by the Board of County Commissioners.
 Some projects will entail review through various permit processes before approval and/or permits may be granted.
 We suggest that you contact the Community Development Department with specific details for your project.
 In this way, staff can help determine what permit processes might apply to your project, and what the associated permit costs might be.